Origin of the Albanians: Autosomal DNA

 Analysis of autosomal DNA, which analyses all genetic components has revealed that few rigid genetic discontinuities exist in European populations, apart from certain outliers such as Saami, Sardinians, Basques, Finns and Kosovar Albanians.
 They found that Albanians, on the one hand, have a high amount of identity by descent sharing, suggesting that Albanian-speakers derived from a relatively small population that expanded recently and rapidly in the last 1,500 years.
 On the other hand, they are not wholly isolated or endogamous because Greek and Macedonian samples shared much higher numbers of common ancestors with Albanian speakers than with other neighbors, possibly a result of historical migrations, or else perhaps smaller effects of the Slavic expansion in these populations.
 At the same time the sampled Italians shared nearly as much IBD with Albanian speakers as with each other.

 In Lazaridis et al. (2022) a transect of samples from Albania which date from the EBA to the present day were tested.
 The population of Albania "appears to be largely made up of the same components in similar proportions" since the MBA.
 The core part of this profile consists of 50% Anatolian Neolithic Farmers, 20-25% Caucasus Hunter-Gatherers, 10-15% Eastern Hunter-Gatherers.
 According to this study, the speakers of Albanian, as well as Greek and other Paleo-Balkan languages, go back directly to the migration of Yamnaya steppe pastoralists into the Balkans about 5,000 to 4,500 years ago, whose admixture with the local populations generated a tapestry of various ancestry, which in Albanians resulted in the above-mentioned components.

+According to a 2026 population genetics study published in Nature Human Behaviour, researchers analyzed more than 6,000 ancient West Eurasian genomes and 74 genomes from present-day ethnic Albanians.
+The results indicate genetic continuity between Late Bronze Age and Iron Age populations of the western Balkans and the inhabitants of Early Medieval Albania, with this continuity appearing stronger than in neighboring Balkan regions.
+The study concludes that present-day Albanians predominantly descend from a Paleo-Balkan population whose genetic profile, by the 8th–9th centuries CE, already showed characteristics associated with many modern Albanians.
+In addition, the researchers identified geographically structured admixture with Medieval East European-related groups, averaging approximately 10–20% of the genetic ancestry of present-day Albanians.
+The authors argue that these findings provide insight into the demographic processes that shaped Albanian ancestry and may help identify the historical homeland of the Albanian language within the Indo-European language family.